miomao34/led-matrix-connector/README.md

 ## TODO, code:
-* Gotta make better names for `cancelFunc`/`exitFunc` for better understanding and structure
+* Gotta make better names for `cancelFunc` and/or `exitFunc` for better understanding and structure
 * Animations:
-  * Add special mode for displaying Morse code
   * ?
 Add special mode for "drawing" symbols from top to bottom
   * Deal with sending chunks of unspecified size, add timeout between frames to config
   * `LedAnimationPlay(...)` - async?